-Because of the valuable work they performed both at the Front and in support lines, the care of horses and mules was given top priority.
-As we have noted, disease and fatigue were the main enemies.
+Because of the valuable work they performed both at the front and in support lines, the care of horses and mules was given top priority.
+As noted, disease and fatigue were the main enemies.
 To combat them, the BEF created large Convalescent Horse Depots, where the animals could be taken for treatment and cure.
-They were allowed to rest in peaceful fields, a world away from the muddy horrors of the Front.
+They were allowed to rest in peaceful fields, a world away from the muddy horrors of the front.
 Parasitic conditions, such as lice and mange, were treated with special dipping baths.
 Early identification of the disease Glanders was possible by giving the animals a diagnostic substance called 'Mallein'.
 If the animal was ill, then a remedy could be quickly administered before the malady took hold.
 Over 1.5 million doses of Mallein had been dished out in France before the autumn of 1918.

 In December 1918, the victorious British Army marched in parade-ground order over the Rhine and into Cologne, directly under the gaze of the defeated Kaiser's statue.
 Fittingly, horses and mules were there too.
 Captain T H Westmacott recorded the occasion with pride: 'The horses were all fit and hard as nails, and the buckles of the harnesses were all burnished like silver.
 The mules were as fit as the horses, and went on wagging their old ears as if they crossed the Rhine every day of the week.
 A German looking on said that the division must have come fresh from England.'
 Those animals remaining in the British Army's service were the fittest and the best available, while the 'standard' and 'poor-quality' animals were either auctioned off at rock-bottom prices or sold to French butchers, a terrible fate given the services these brave beasts had performed.